 Washington County will be distributing a community update message via email once daily, typically in the afternoon, which will include updated COVID-19 information and statistics.
 If you’re interested in receiving the daily update message, sign up here.

-STATE OF EMERGENCY DECLARED
+STATE OF EMERGENCY DECLARED / REMAINS IN EFFECT

 We encourage all those in our communities to use all efforts of ‘social-distancing’ as an effective public health measure to prevent and slow the transmission of COVID-19.
+In accordance with the Governor’s Executive Order, a face covering or mask must be worn when in public and unable to socially distance (exceptions: under two years old, those medically unable to tolerate a face covering / mask).

 STAY HOME.
 STOP THE SPREAD.
 SAVE LIVES.